viebel/klipse-repl/README.md

 # Rationale

 Provide a REPL that is super-friendly to beginners without bothering them with details that are hard to grasp when you are a Clojure beginner.
+The motivation for beginner friendly REPL was born during the writing of the book [Get Programming with Clojure](https://www.getprogrammingwithclojure.com/).

 For instance,